-- 1. A student must complete and pass 24 units for the Pass degree. - 2.
-Each student must pass the following six core units:
+- 1. A student must complete and pass 24 units for the Pass degree. - Each student must pass the following six core units:

-ACCT1501 Accounting and Financial Management 1A ACCT1511 Accounting and Financial Management 1B

-ECON1101 Microeconomics 1 ECON1102 Macroeconomics 1
+ACCT1501 Accounting and Financial Management 1A ACCT1511 Accounting and Financial Management 1B ECON1101 Microeconomics 1

-ECON1102 Macroeconomics 1 ECON1202 Quantitative Methods A
+ECON1102 Macroeconomics 1

 ECON1202 Quantitative Methods A

+ECON1203 Quantitative Methods B

-3. Each student must pass units comprising a minimum of 112 hours in total of General Education.
-To fulfil the requirement to pass units comprising a minimum of 112 hours in total in General Education, students must pass either 4 units of 28 hours, or 2 units of 56 hours, or 2 units of 28 hours and 1 of 56 hours in subjects as specified as Approved General Education subjects offered by faculties other than the Faculty of Commerce and Economics with the proviso that General Education subjects may not be taken as part of the first year program in the Bachelor of Commerce or Bachelor of Economics.
+3. Each student must pass subjects comprising a minimum of 30 credit points in total of subjects as specified as Approved General Education subjects offered by faculties other than the Faculty of Commerce and Economics, with the proviso that General Education subjects may not be taken as part of the first year program in the Bachelor of Commerce or Bachelor of Economics.

-Substitution Students may seek approval to substitute any subject offered by faculties, other than the Faculty of Commerce and Economics, for which they have the prerequisite, in partial fulfilment of their General Education requirement, up to a maximum of 56 hours.
+Substitution Students may seek approval to substitute any subject offered by faculties, other than the Faculty of Commerce and Economics, for which they have the prerequisite, in partial fulfilment of their General Education requirement, up to a maximum of 15 credit points.
 Substituted subjects may not count as both options in the Bachelor of Commerce or Bachelor of Economics programs and as substitutes for General Education subjects.